 A Real Time Location System (RTLS) tells employees where equipment, parts, and products are, dramatically reducing search times, and enabling staff to do what you hired them to do.
 The RTLS also tells you where things have been.
 This information provides the foundation for LEAN and Six Sigma based improvements, resulting in less waste, fewer bottlenecks, and higher throughput.
 For a small investment in RTLS - 1/2 to 1/10 the cost of alternative technologies, and with no WiFi or IT dependency - you improve profitability and customer satisfaction - a win / win every time.

-A Real Time Location System (RTLS) tells you where your equipment is.
+If you are looking for a solution that helps with equipment asset tracking then look no further than a Real Time Location System (RTLS).
 You no longer have to wonder where all of the infusion pumps, telemetry packs, incubators, and wheelchairs have gone.
 Instead, you can quickly and easily track them down.
 This results in improved patient care, improved equipment utilization rates, less time preparing for Joint Commission audits, less time tracking things down, and far better knowledge not only of where things are, but also where they have been.
 This kind of information is worth its weight in gold!
 All of this is accomplished for 1/2 to 1/10 the cost of other RTLS systems, without WiFi and IT dependence, and without additional security risks.

 Link Labs’ AirFinder OnSite uses Bluetooth LE with Just-Right Precision™ technology to identify asset location to a nearest beacon.